Comparing Two Popular Savings Tools: Money Market vs. CD

 Normally, banks and credit unions get the money to pay you interest on your savings account from the interest they charge on loans.
 With a money market account, that money instead comes from other sources of income — namely, relatively safe investment products.

 That’s why many banks offer high interest rates on money market accounts; they earn interest on your savings.
-In turn, they share some of that income with you too.
+In turn, they share some of that income with you as well.

 Another advantage of money market accounts is the ability to write checks just like you would with a checking account.
 However, this account is a hybrid of checking and savings, meaning it has features of each.